alexdong/query-reformulation/queries/_PROMPT-base.md

-Your job is to reverse engineer one or a list of subqueries into a single query.
+Your task is to reverse engineer a set of subqueries into a single, well-formed query that a user might have originally asked.
-Remember that all these subqueries are trying to answer a single query from the user.

-Each subquery is a human-readable query to the WikiData that conforms to the topography/terminology.
+Each subquery represents a human-readable query to WikiData/DBpedia, conforming to its terminology.
+Your goal is to infer the user's intent and construct a generalized query that captures the essence of all subqueries.
-Use your knowledge to identify the core entities, properties, qualifiers and their relationship.
-If there are more than one subqueries, guess the intent of the subqueries.

-Recommended Process
+Instructions
 -------------------
 {% block guidelines %}
 {% endblock %}